Burn Notice Characters

 Burn Notice TV character Diego Cruz played by Tony Perez, photo

 Was a bookie, worked down at high-l and had his own crew.
 His boss was shot by Choncha in front of his bosses kids during a birthday party; so he now works for Concha.
 He was tricked into thinking that Concha had told MW to kill him; so offered to plant a bomb in Concha’s house and solve the whole problem.
-Current location: At large.

 Seen in episodes: 7